kshetline/aw-clock/README.md

 to changes the time server.
 Do not use a Google time server, or any other NTP server that implements "leap second smearing" if you want the Astronomy/Weather Clock to be able to display leap seconds.

-To deploy the server along with the web client, use `npm run build` as described above.
+To deploy the server along with the web client, use `npm run build` (or `npm run build-for-dht`) as described above.
 The contents of the `dist` directory will be copied into the server's `public` directory.

 If you are running the server on a Raspberry Pi, you have the option to provide indoor temperature and